wireapp/broadcast/README.md

 This is broadcast bot for Wire.

-## Public endpoints:
+## Exposed endpoints on 8080 port:
 ```
-    POST    /bots                     # must be visible to Wire BE
+    POST    /fdp/bots                     # must be visible to Wire BE
-    POST    /bots/{bot}/messages      # must be visible to Wire BE
+    POST    /fdp/bots/{bot}/messages      # must be visible to Wire BE
-    POST    /broadcast                # must be visible to Your Broadcast Console
+    POST    /fdp/broadcast                # must be visible to Your Broadcast Console
+    POST    /fdp/confluence               # must be visible to Script Runner
-    GET     /status                   # use this endpoint as liveness probe
+    GET     /fdp/healthcheck              # use this endpoint as liveness probe
-    GET     /swagger                  # API documentation
+    GET     /fdp/swagger                  # API documentation
 ```

 ## Database scripts: